phyzhenli/AMG/README.md

 - Wallace

-An exact multiplier implemented by Wallace Tree technique.
+An exact multiplier is implemented by Wallace Tree technique.

 - Star

-An exact multiplier implemented using Verilog star operator, which is usually implemented by Xilinx IP.
+An exact multiplier writing with a Verilog star operator, which is usually implemented by Xilinx IP.

 ### ours